foo123/Contemplate/manual.md

 // render template
 tpl.render(data);

-// render a template by id, load it and cache it if needed (sync operation all engines) Contemplate.tpl('tpl_id', data [, options]);
+// render a template by id, using data, load it and cache it if needed (sync operation all engines) Contemplate.tpl('tpl_id', data [, options]);

 // Javascript-only: get or render a template by id async (promise-based), load it and cache it if needed